PhD in Clinical Psychology

-The clinical psychology program adheres to the scientist-practitioner model of clinical training designed to develop competent, creative professionals capable of functioning in clinical, research and academic settings.
-The program strives to provide a balance of training and experience in research, clinical work and teaching.
+The clinical psychology program adheres to the scientist-practitioner model of clinical training and is designed to develop competent, creative professionals capable of functioning in clinical, research and academic settings.
+The program strives to provide a balance of training and experience in research, clinical work, and teaching.
 Specifically, the program seeks to enable its students to develop proficiency in:

 - Theories and methodological approaches of psychology